CDCgov/NCHHSTP-DTBE-Varpipe-WGS/README.md

 ## Overview ##

 This repository contains the Varpipe_wgs pipeline developed by the Division of TB Elimination.
-The pipeline cleans the data and performs analyses, including typing and variant detection.
-While originally build to analyze Tuberculosis data, the pipeline accepts other references, allowing it be used more broadly.
+The pipeline provides for the detection and interpretation of variants detected in loci known to be associated with resistance.

 End users can run the pipeline using [docker](#use-docker), [singularity](#use-singularity), or their [local](#use-local) machine.

 ## Prepare the Data ##

-First, copy the gzipped fastq files you wish to analyze to the data/ directory in this repository
+First, copy the gzipped fastq files you wish to analyze to the data/ directory in this repository.
+Fastq files should be named with Illumina standard format.

 ## Use Docker ##